 Introduction to Method Overriding in Python

 From the method overriding perspective, the class which has been declared initially is called the parent class.
 Any class which comes after this is termed as child class or the parent class.
-Here overriding allows the child class or the subclass to use all the attributes and functions of the parent class in the most flexible manner possible.
-The only protocol on this is like the entity mentioned in the subclass should be holding similar parameters and arguments as like parent class.
+Here, overriding allows the child class or the subclass to use all the parent class’s attributes and functions in the most flexible manner possible.
+The only protocol on this is like the subclass entity should be holding similar parameters and arguments as like parent class.
 The method overriding is considered to be the most majorly mentioned overriding technique in python programming.
 This is one of the most effective representations in python.

 object_1 = parent_class()

 Below are the examples of the method overriding:

 print('Lower case variable type: ',type(Lowercase))

 print('Upper case variable type: ',type(Uppercase))